 - Information on training and education to include on-the-job training and occupational skills training

-- Access to training classes, workshops, and resources like interview skills and resume best practices
+- Training classes, workshops, and resources like interview skills and resume best practices

-- Careers within the NC Community College System: The 58 Community Colleges, plus the System Office in Raleigh, contribute to these job listings.
-Each college has its own application process, and instructions are provided on how to apply for each.
+- NC Community College System: The 58 Community Colleges, plus the System Office in Raleigh, contribute to these job listings.
+The colleges also offer valuable workforce training.

 Veterans’ Resources